icgam/Easify.Notifications/README.md

 Then you can inject **INotificationService** to your classes to be able to send the email.

-**Note:** In ICG we are using Relay Messaging so there is no setup to be made on application servers to support smtp.
-Also the sender can be a fake email address or even a descriptive email address like
+**Note:** Use Relay Messaging so there is no setup to be made on application servers to support smtp.
+Also the sender can be a fake email address or even a descriptive email address.
-*mezzanine-autosender@icgam.com*